Jinalshah12345/Java_QuizGame/README.md

 # Description

-- [x] Select any one of the given topic and start the quiz.
+- [x] User can select one of the answer from multiple choice questions.

-- [x] There are different multiple choices questions.
+- [x] Application has different multiple choices questions.

-- [x] Answer questions in a limited time, and the score and assessment are shown according to your answers.
+- [x] User have to answer questions in a limited time, and the score and assessment are shown according to your answers.

-- [x] There will be a reminder if all the questions in one topic have been answered.

 - [x] When you end the quiz, your score distribution will be shown.

 # Screenshots